nicholasfortune/website/README.md

-# My Personal Website
+# My Website
-This is my personal website.
+This is my website.
 I use it as a resume, a portfolio, and as a general central hub for all my online projects.

 ![The home page on my website](.github/home.png)
 *The home page on nicholasfortune.ca*